sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

   Image :

-If we combined the previous and new query and put info in a table. we can figured it out easily.
-Below table shows the full scenireo.
+If we compare the retiring_title count with mentorship group count and formed a tabular view, we can observed the outcome.

   <p align="center">